weihanlau/Trayopia/README.md

 ### Configure the Roboflow API key

-Trayopia uses Roboflow for unit-tray and label detection.
+Trayopia uses Roboflow for unit tray and unit tray label detection.
 A Roboflow API key is required to run the pipeline.

 Create a file named `.env` in the main `Trayopia` directory and add your Roboflow API key: